jedi7910/aws-mini-projects/README.md

-# 🚀 Cloud Infrastructure Architect / Platform Engineer Roadmap (12-Month)
+# 🚀 AWS Cloud Infrastructure & Engineering Roadmap (12-Month)

-This roadmap supports my transition from Infrastructure Architect at IBM to a backend-focused **Cloud Infrastructure Engineer, Platform Engineer, or Cloud Engineer** role — targeting cloud infrastructure design, automation, containerization, and observability using AWS and related technologies.
+*This roadmap supports my transition from Infrastructure Architect at IBM to a backend-focused Cloud Infrastructure Engineer, Platform Engineer, or Cloud Engineer role — focusing on operations, monitoring, automation, and containerization without customer-facing or pre-sales duties.*

 ---